- Chris Curtin, At-risk children’s advocate ready to roll up his sleeves by joining the board of Child and Family Connections

 (TMA HQ Chicago) – September 30, 2002 – Chris Curtin, outgoing president of the Florida Chapter, has been named as the 2002 winner of the “Outstanding Individual Contribution” award from the Turnaround Management Association (TMA).
-This award is given to an individual whose dedication and commitment has made a lasting contribution not only to TMA, but also the corporate renewal industry.
-Curtin will receive the award at TMA’s annual conference at the Broadmoor, Colorado Springs, Colorado, October 23-26, 2002.
+This award is given to an individual whose dedication and commitment have made a lasting contribution not only to TMA but also to the corporate renewal industry.
+Curtin will receive the award at TMA’s annual conference at The Broadmoor, Colorado Springs, Colorado, October 23-26, 2002.
 TMA, with 7,000 members in 31 regional and international chapters, is the premier professional community dedicated to corporate renewal and turnaround management.

-Curtin was Vice President at Bankers Mutual Capital Corporation in North Palm Beach, Floridaorida.
-He currently is COO of Bankers Advocate Group, a Boutique Merger & Acquisition firm based in Jupiter, Floridaorida.
+Curtin was Vice President at Bankers Mutual Capital Corporation in North Palm Beach, Florida Pride.
+He currently is COO of Bankers Advocate Group, a Boutique Merger & Acquisition firm based in Jupiter, Florida Pride.
 He had served as president of the Florida Chapter of TMA for nearly five years and is a member of TMA’s international Board of Directors and was on the Chapter President’s Council.

 The nomination also praises Curtin’s professional life as “an important cog in the lending wheel.”
 Considered a “lender of the downtrodden,” Bankers Mutual Capital Corporation was a Factoring and Purchase Order funding company and served the niche of the market other lenders generally avoid.
 Bankers Mutual allowed startup companies and those currently losing money to continue doing business.
 Mr. Curtin’s current company, Bankers Advocate Group helps entrepreneurs design both successful Entering and Exiting strategies from business ownership.